 The increase in electric car registrations in Europe, where numbers are accelerating a lot faster than elsewhere since 2019, can be attributed to stimulus measures introduced by many European governments.

 Source: EV volumes

 While passenger cars typically get all the credit for the EV revolution, it’s good to also consider the other forms of transportation that are gradually becoming greener.

-4. The state of EV charging
+4. The state of EV charging in europe

 The V2G market is projected to grow to over $ 5 billion between 2020-2024.
 The European standard for V2G charging will be ready in late 2020.
 Virta has been recognised as one of the global leaders in V2G technology.
-You can learn more about bi-directional charging and our V2G solution by reading this quick guide.

 5. The development of electric vehicle & charging technology